 When Buying Isn’t Enough: The Real Turning Point

-The world is awash with gear.
-Guitars multiply like rabbits.
 Your Instagram feed is filled with vintage treasures and impossible “holy grails.”
 And yes, I love beautiful instruments.
 But after decades on this road, I know the most important question isn't, What's the next guitar to buy?
 It's, What will I do with the one in my hands?

 From the very beginning of my carrer my mission was always to make crazy commitment to create something that demanded everything from me.